🏋️ The Lifter's Supplement Encyclopedia

 #SubstanceTierDoseHow It Works / BenefitsNegatives / Side EffectsKey Evidence & Notes

 1Creatine MonohydrateS3–5 g/day; optional 20g/day loading ×5dReplenishes phosphocreatine for faster ATP regeneration.
 Cell volumization may stimulate mTOR.
 Meta-analyses: +5–10% strength on top of training.
 Upper-body +4.4 kg, lower-body +11.4 kg vs. placebo.
-Cognitive and neuroprotective benefits.
+2024 cognition MA (Desai et al., Front Nutr 11:1424972): memory SMD 0.31, processing speed SMD −0.51 (EFSA 2024 flagged pooling — treat as suggestive).
 [1]Water retention (1–3 kg first week).
 Minor GI at high doses.
 No kidney damage in healthy individuals.
-Hair loss concern anecdotal (one small DHT study, not replicated).
+Hair-loss concern directly tested: Antonio et al., JISSN 2025 (PMID 40265319), 12-wk double-blind RCT n=38 — no change in DHT, total/free T, or hair density vs. placebo.
 [2]Most studied sport supplement in history.
 ISSN: "most effective ergogenic nutritional supplement."
-2024 meta-analysis (23 RCTs, <50yo): significant strength gains.
-[1] Monohydrate is gold standard; alternatives offer no proven advantage.
+2024 MA (23 RCTs, <50yo): significant strength gains.
+[1] Burke et al., Nutrients 17:2748, 2025 confirms across ages.
+Monohydrate is gold standard; alternatives offer no proven advantage.

 2Whey ProteinS20–40 g/serving; 1.6–2.2 g/kg/day totalComplete protein, highest leucine (~10–12%).
 Rapid digestion triggers robust MPS via mTOR/p70S6K.
 Meta-analyses: whey + RT significantly increases lean mass and strength.
 [3]GI discomfort (lactose — use isolate).
 Acne exacerbation in susceptible.
 Quality varies.2018 meta-analysis (49 RCTs, 1,863 participants): protein supps augmented lean mass +0.30 kg and strength.
 [3] Total daily protein > timing or source.